narayanan-nithya/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+# context API helps store data on a context object and retrieve that data in the necessary components thereby eliminating the cumbersome process of passing the states through props for different components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+# Actions:  Object that requires a property of type - which is essentially a value that describes what change you want to make to the state.

+# Reducers: It's a function and it's job is to take an old version of state and return a new state version.

+# Store: Yields an object with a dispatch, subscribe, getState and replace reducer methods.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+ # It is a middleware which allows us to dispatch async actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+# Reducer- I found the concepts of dispatch , payload easier to understand from the app building point of view.